Remote SFTP Server

 | Description | The description of the Endpoint. | No | |

 | IP Address | The IP Address of the external SFTP server.
-Provided by the partner. | Must be in IPv4 format. | Yes |
+Provided by your partner. | Must be in IPv4 format. | Yes |

 | Port | The port number of the external SFTP server.
-Provided by the partner. | Must be within 1 and 65535. | Yes |
+Provided by your partner. | Must be within 1 and 65535. | Yes |

-| Credentials Name (Host Key) | The name of the Public Key representing the external SFTP server's Host Key. | Must reference an already created Public Key. | Yes |
+| Credentials Name (Host Key) | The name of the Public Key representing your partner's SFTP server's Host Key. | Must reference an already created Public Key. | Yes |

 | Key Exchange Algorithms | The allowed key exchange algorithms.
 Options (multi-select):